-The vascular surgeon usually treats you on an ongoing basis for decades.
-The vascular surgeon very often has long-term relationships with patients because the vascular disease can be a long-term condition.
-You can trust a vascular surgeon to care about your long term health.
+The vascular surgeon very often has long-term relationships with patients because vascular disease can be a long-term condition.
+You can trust a vascular surgeon to care about your long-term health.

 By combining the latest technology with traditional techniques, we give our patients at St. John’s Riverside Hospital, the best care in the New York metropolitan region.

 Call our Physician Referral Service at (914) 964-4DOC (4362) or email@example.com for a recommended doctor.